jweigelt/swbf2admin/readme.md

 ### Chat

 The chat page provides you a live feed of the server's ingame chat.
 You can also send messages which will be shown ingame.
+Add a /admin prefix to send administrative commands.
+The command output is sent back to your browser.

 ### Bans